dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-7.md

 This part of the series covers adding a new field to the movie class, CRUD pages, and database.

 The database update is handled by EF Core migrations.
-EF Core transparently tracks changes to the database in a migration history table and automatically throws an exception if the app's model classes aren't in sync with the database's tables and columns.
+EF Core transparently tracks changes to the database in a migration history table and automatically throws an exception if the app's model classes aren't synchronized with the database's tables and columns.
 EF Core migrations make it possible to quickly troubleshoot database consistency problems.

 > [!IMPORTANT]
 > Confirm that the app isn't running.
 Stopping the app when using Visual Studio only requires you to close the browser's window.
 When using VS Code, close the browser's window and stop the app in VS Code with **Run** > **Stop Debugging** or by pressing <kbd>Shift</kbd>+<kbd>F5</kbd> on the keyboard.
 When using the .NET CLI, close the browser's window and stop the app in the command shell with <kbd>Ctrl</kbd>+<kbd>C</kbd> (Windows) or <kbd>⌘</kbd>+<kbd>C</kbd> (macOS).